SimpelMe/stream-observer/README.md

   * create the gui immediately on program start
 * --keep-open=always
   * don't terminate if the current file is ending and playback will never automatically advance to the next file
-* --keep-open-pause=no
-  * instead of pausing when --keep-open is active, just stop at end of file and continue playing forward when you seek backwards until end where it stops again (default: yes)
 * --idle=yes
   * wait idly instead of quitting when there is no file to play
 * --vd-lavc-show-all=yes